simpleledger/slp.Indexer/README.md

 ### Limitations and Issues

-Current version relies heavily on RAM as it parses all transactions in RAM so SLP validations are very fast.
-Since database schema is very compact this can be easily managed by adding more RAM if network will grow.
+Current version relies heavily on RAM as it reads all transactions in RAM so SLP validations are very fast.
+Since database schema is very compact this can be easily managed by adding more RAM as database size will grow.
 Currently no pruning is implemented so there is also room for RAM usage optimization there.

 ### Configuration options